 At the end of your FAFSA application you will agree to terms, sign, and submit the FAFSA.
 For dependent students, the parent with the FSA-ID will choose if they are parent 1 or parent 2 and enter their user name and password; agree to terms; sign; and submit the FAFSA.

-You should then see a page confirming that your application has been received.
-Print or save the confirmation page for your records.
+You should then see a page confirming that your application has been received as well as a confirmation e-mail.

 5. Review your Student Aid Report (SAR)